Jacorb90/Prestige-Tree/docs/custom-tab-layouts.md

 - prestige-button: The argument is a string that the prestige button should say before the amount of currency you will gain.
 It can also be a function that returns updating text.

-- upgrades, milestones, challs: Display the upgrades, milestones, and challenges for a layer, as appropriate.
+- upgrades, milestones, challs, achievements: Display the upgrades, milestones, and challenges for a layer, as appropriate.

 - buyables, clickables: Display all of the buyables/clickables for this layer, as appropriate.
 The argument optional, and is the size of the boxes in pixels.

 - microtabs: Display a set of subtabs for an area.
 The argument is the name of the set of microtabs in the "microtabs" feature.

-- upgrade, milestone, chall, buyable: An individual upgrade, challenge, etc. The argument is the id.
+- upgrade, milestone, chall, buyable, clickable, achievement: An individual upgrade, challenge, etc. The argument is the id.
         This can be used if you want to have upgrades split up across multiple subtabs, for example.

 - bar: Display a bar.
 The argument is the id of the bar to display.